Market Efficient Portfolios in a Systemic Economy: Market Inefficiencies and Systemic Significance

 \subsection{Systemic Significance}

 This section discusses the properties of the systemic significance of a bank, and its dependence on the model primitives.
-We start observing that, for any bank $i$, its systemic significance equals

-as it easily follows from Eq.~\eqref{eq:Definitionv}.
-The systemic significance $v^i$ depends on the targeted leverage $\kappa^i$, banks' strategies $\alpha^{ki}$, the vector $\gamma$ of price elasticities, and the initial proportion of assets held by the nonbanking sector $\tfrac{Q_0^{k,{\rm nb}}}{Q_{\rm tot}^k}$.
-If bank $i$ liquidates a large fraction of an illiquid asset (i.e., $\frac{\alpha^{ki}}{\gamma_k}$ is high), then it creates a larger price pressure, especially if it is targeting a high leverage $\kappa^i$.
+We start observing that, for any bank $i$, its systemic significance equals $ v_i = \kappa^i \sum\nolimits_{k=1}^{K} \tfrac{\alpha^{ki}}{\gamma^k} \cdot \tfrac{Q_{\rm tot}^k}{ Q_0^{k,{\rm nb}}}, $ as it easily follows from Eq.~\eqref{eq:Definitionv}.
+The systemic significance $v_i$ depends on the targeted leverage $\kappa^i$, banks' strategies $\alpha^{ki}$, the vector $\gamma$ of price elasticities, and the initial proportion of assets held by the nonbanking sector $\tfrac{Q_0^{k,{\rm nb}}}{Q_{\rm tot}^k}$.
+If bank $i$ liquidates a large fraction of an illiquid asset (i.e., $\tfrac{\alpha^{ki}}{\gamma^k}$ is high), then it creates a larger price pressure, especially if it is targeting a high leverage $\kappa^i$.
 If the nonbanking sector holds a significant fraction of the assets in the economy, then it will be able to better absorb the aggregate demand of the banking sector, and thus the systemic significance of any bank in the system will be reduced.

-\begin{remark} Observe that both $D$ and the square-root of the mean squared deviation $ \sqrt{\mathbb{E}[D^2]} = \sqrt{\mathbb{E}[(MC^a-MC^{f})^2]}$ are positively homogeneous, when viewed as functions of the systemic significance vector $v$.
+\begin{remark} Observe that both $D$ and the square-root of the mean squared deviation $ \sqrt{\mathbb{E}[D^2]} \approx \sqrt{\mathbb{E}[(MC^a-MC^{f})^2]}$ are positively homogeneous, when viewed as functions of the systemic significance vector $v$.
 In particular, price pressures vanish and the market becomes efficient when $v$ approaches zero; conversely, as $v$ gets large, inefficiencies are higher. \end{remark}

 The mean and variance of market capitalization can be uniquely characterized by the matrix of asset holdings and the systemic significance of the banks in the system, as stated next.